royasutton/openscad-amu/docs/README.md

       coords="330,84,440,139"/>
 </map>

-As the design size increases, so does the benefit of using [openscad-amu].
-Compiling design targets one-by-one is times consuming and error prone and discourages design optimization and/or exploration.
+As a designs size increases, so does the benefit of using [openscad-amu].
+Compiling design targets one-by-one is times consuming, error prone and discourages design optimization and/or exploration.

-A windfall is a linear reduction, with processor thread count, in compile time on multi-processor systems via parallel invocations of the single-threaded [OpenSCAD] compiler.
-Once compilation flows are described, using the openscad-amu scripting scheme, each design target is kept current from source as needed during automatic build processing via [GNU make].
+A windfall is a linear reduction in compile time, with processor thread count, via parallel invocations of the single-threaded [OpenSCAD] compiler.
+Once compilation flows are described, using the openscad-amu scripting scheme, each design targets are kept current from source as needed during automatic build processing via [GNU make].
+In other words, targets are reconstructed only when needed due to changes in dependent source, source libraries, or configurations in the makefile itself; just type make to update.

-To get started using [openscad-amu], please see the GitHub source [repository].

 [openscad-amu]: https://royasutton.github.io/openscad-amu